pernalin/pernalin.github.io/_posts/2015-04-12-laravel-on-hostgator.md

 {% endhighlight %}

 ### Install Composer
-While you don't have to do this, i.e. you could simply copy your local Laravel folder, or clone laravel using Git, having Composer makes it much easier to install Laravel and its related packages.
+While you don't have to do this, i.e. you could just copy your local Laravel folder, or clone using Git, but having Composer makes it much easier to install Laravel and its related packages.

-{% highlight console %}
-username@domain [~]# curl -sS https://getcomposer.org/installer | php
+{% highlight console %}requested username@domain [~]# curl -sS https://getcomposer.org/installer | php
 All settings correct for using Composer
 Downloading...